 Online Master’s in Communication Programs in Missouri

-There are currently six schools in Missouri that offer a total of eight online master’s in communication programs.
-Online programs are a good option for students who do not live in commuting distance to a campus-based program and who do not want to relocate for graduate school.
+There are currently six schools in Missouri that offer a total of six online master’s in communication programs.
+Online programs are a good option for students who do not live within commuting distance to a campus-based program and who do not want to relocate for graduate school.
 They also provide students access to different concentrations within the field of communication, which may be important for students who want to specialize in a particular area not offered by a local university.

 Park University’s Department of Communication, Journalism, and Public Relations offers an Online Master of Arts in Communication and Leadership with an Organizational Emphasis, which is equivalent to its campus-based MA in Communication and Leadership.
-The University of Central Missouri’s Department of Communication and Digital Media Production has an online Master of Arts in Communication with an Applied Communication emphasis that allows students to pursue a generalist course of study covering core concepts in qualitative and quantitative communication research, communication theories, and effective communication principles and their applications to industry settings.
-After their core classes, students can choose from a wide variety of electives to design their own curriculum in consultation with their advisor.
-Examples of electives that students can take include courses that cover organizational communication, crisis communication, international communication and global marketing, and group communication.
-Students of the Applied Communication option must complete a research project as their culminating experience.
+The University of Central Missouri’s Department of Communication and Digital Media Production has an online Master of Arts in Communication with an Applied Communication specialization that prepares students to apply communication research and theories to problem-solving in diverse professional settings.
+Core coursework covers qualitative and quantitative communication research, communication theories, and effective communication principles.
+After their core classes, students take specialized coursework in communication leadership, media management, strategic communication, communication assessments, and group communication before choosing electives in areas such as organizational communication, crisis communication, international communication, and global marketing.
+Students of the Applied Communication emphasis must complete a research project as their culminating experience.

 In addition to the online master’s in communication programs offered at schools within Missouri, a number of out-of-state online master’s in communication programs accept applications from residents of Missouri.
 Some of these programs require students to attend campus visits or to otherwise complete program requirements in-person at the school’s main campus or at a satellite location.
 Furthermore, students should note that not all out-of-state schools are authorized to accept students who are residents of Missouri.
 For more information about online programs, their geographical restrictions, and any campus requirements, please refer to our Online Master’s in Communication resource page.